 I mean Turtles do book up after all, and trust me …You do not want to miss out when diving Sipidan Island!

 Mabul Island is really the only options in terms of a ‘Sipidan Dive Resort, besides staying at SeaAdventures, an oil rig offshore or Kapalai, a super exclusive nearby island.
 Semporna should not even be considered as a Sipidan resort as it is a hideous dump that is best avoided like the plague.
-We actually recently heard about a weird other option called Sipidan Mangrove so might be worth looking there too for something a bit different… Anyway Mabul is the main place to be since Sipidan was closed about 10 years ago, and is half backpacker super budget accommodation and half in high end overwater bungalows.
+We actually recently heard about a weird other option called Sipidan Mangrove so might be worth looking there too for something a bit different… Anyway Mabul is the main place to be since Sipidan was closed about 10 years ago, and today Mabul island accommodation is a mix of Mabul backpackers (expect very budget accommodation) and super high end overwater bungalows where you can dive straight from the beach.

 If you like this, you might also like: